 BuildingMasser-2programsBiLT_NA2019.dyn

 First let’s look at the inputs.
-Users can set a gross square area and choose hot to distribute the program among the 2 building parts of the building mass.
+Users can set a gross square area and choose how to distribute the program among the 2 building parts of the building mass.
 Each building mass chunk can be controlled via length, width, and rotation with optional controls for position.
-These controls are set to not vary in Refinery to focus the study on the size and rotation of the chunks.
+These controls are set to not vary in Refinery, in order to focus the study on the size and rotation of the chunks.